How to Become a Human Resources Manager: Experts Reveal What You Need to Lead

 Education and experience are pivotal when it comes to advancing in the human resources field, according to Greg Szymanski of Geonerco Management.
 It may help to become certified through Society for Human Resources Management or the Human Resources Certification Institute.
 Additionally, for those who already posses a Bachelor's degree, a Master's degree in Human Resources Management can be an excellent way to differentiate yourself from others seeking an HR management position.
 Szymanski also suggests finding a mentor in the HR field to help you learn and grow in your HR expertise.

 “If someone is interested in moving into a management role, education and experience are key, along with working towards a professional HR designation,” says Jana Tullock, HR Professional at DevelopIntelligence.
 She recommends stepping up in your current role to take on leadership projects, making sure you’re always focusing on the big picture.
 “Decisions you make will almost always have a ripple effect,” she says.

 Take the next step

 This expert advice on how to become a human resources manager should have you even more excited about making the move into management.
 Are you ready to build on your existing experience and acquire the advanced knowledge and training necessary to take on this role?
-Learn how a Degree in Human Resources and Organizational Leadership can help qualify you.
+Learn how a Bachelor's Degree in Human Resources and Organizational Leadership or a Master's degree in Human Resources Management can help qualify you.